Finally, a whisky event in Manchester, and with one of my favourite whisky brands; The Blend by Chivas.

 - 10ml Citrus

-Once I was happy with the flavour I filled it into my 200ml bottle sporting The Blend by Chivas logo in shiny gold, which was all mine to take home and enjoy… although part of me wants to send it to a couple of my peers as a blend taste test to see what they think.
+Once I was happy with the flavour I filled it into my 200ml bottle sporting The Blend by Chivas logo in shiny gold.
+It was all mine to take home and enjoy.
+Although part of me wants to send it to a couple of my peers as a blend taste test to see what they think.

-My one gripe with The Blend by Chivas was at the end we were just ushered out past a bar stocked with tonnes of bottles from the Pernod Ricard and Chivas brand portfolios and we were not allowed to try, or to pay to try them which left me a tad perplexed.
+My one gripe with The Blend by Chivas was at the end we were just ushered out past a bar stocked with tonnes of bottles from the Pernod Ricard and Chivas brand portfolios.
+We were not allowed to try, or to pay to try them which left me a tad perplexed.
 It made the experience feel a little rushed, we would have happily ordered (and paid) to have drinks at the bar afterwards.

 All in all a great event for those who want to understand whisky a bit more.
 And to have a fun evening where by the end they’ve created their very own limited edition one of one bottle of blended Scotch whisky.
 Tickets available here.